-The ISA ² ( Interoperability solutions for public administrations, businesses and citizens ) has just presented this new publication of ELISE ( European Location Interoperability Solutions for e-Government ) which analyzes seven services based on developed blockchain in Europe, with active participation of public authorities both nationally and locally.
+The ISA ² ( Interoperability solutions for public administrations, businesses and citizens ) has just presented this new publication ELISE ( European Location Interoperability Solutions for e-Government ) analysing seven services based soon ousted blockchain developed in europe, with active participation of public authorities at both national and local levels.

 - Blockcerts academic credentials

 - Real estate transactions Chromaway